 Bob received his J.D. from the Georgetown University Law Center in 1995 and an LL.M., with highest honors, from The George Washington University in 1999.
 He received a B.A., magna cum laude, from Georgetown University in 1992.
 He is a member of the Phi Beta Kappa and Alpha Sigma Nu honor societies.

 Bob has lectured and published articles on a variety of topics, including legal issues related to hotel and restaurant management.
 He serves as a Co-Chair of the Hotel & Lodging Legal Summit, co-sponsored by Georgetown University Law Center and the American Hotel & Lodging Association.
-He is also the Vice Chair of the American Bar Association Hotels, Resorts & Tourism Committee.
+He is also the Chair of the American Bar Association Hotels, Resorts & Tourism Committee.
 Bob has been elected to the Academy of Hospitality Industry Attorneys.

 Bob is a native of Minneapolis, Minnesota.
 He now lives in Potomac, Maryland with his wife and three children.